Heredity and Evolution — CBSE Class 10: Dominant vs Recessive Traits Explained

 Genes, Alleles, and Traits

-Scientists gave these biological instructions a name.
+Scientists call these biological instructions genes.

 Genes are units of hereditary information located on chromosomes inside cells.

-These two versions are called alleles.
+Different versions of the same gene are called alleles.

 Some alleles dominate others.